d99kris/nmail/README.md

 sent emails to configured `sent` folder.
 Many email service providers (gmail, outlook, etc) do this on server side, so this should only be enabled if emails sent using nmail do not automatically gets stored in the sent folder.

-### compose_generate_html

-Controls whether nmail shall generate a plain/html message part based on processing the composed message as Markdown, when sending sending emails from nmail.

 ### drafts